Trump Floats Terminating NAFTA, Warns Congress Not To Interfere With Negotiations

 Echoing WTO comments, Trump attacked NAFTA today, again, only going a step further this time, threatening to terminate the deal.

 As BBC reported, U.S.-Canada trade talks fell through yesterday, in part thanks to the president’s off-the-record comments made in an interview with Bloomberg.
-Trump’s remarks were later leaked by the Canadian press, contributing to the breaking up of talks between the U.S., and its northern neighbour.
+Trump’s remarks were later leaked by the Canadian press, contributing to the breaking up of talks between the U.S., and its northern neighbor.
 Trump acknowledged the comments in a tweet, exclaiming “At least Canada knows where I stand!”

 Trump says Canada not needed in NAFTA deal, warns Congress not to interfere https://t.co/LnI9ODg6F1